 The best approach to teaching your cat to accept having her claws trimmed is to begin while she’s still a kitten.
 If you begin early, she’ll grow up accepting nail trims as an enjoyable part of life with you.
 In addition, kittens often haven’t mastered use of their claws, so they benefit greatly from regular trimming.

 Teaching Your Cat to Accept and Enjoy Having Her Claws Trimmed

 Rest assured, teaching your cat to accept having her claws trimmed is an obtainable goal.
 What’s required is patience.
 Plan on taking at least a month just to familiarize your cat with having her paws and toes handled.
 Depending on her personality, your cat may learn to accept having all her paws done in one sitting, just one paw at a time or just a couple of claws at a time.
 You’ll be most successful if you don’t expect to trim more than a couple of claws in one sitting.
 The best time to trim your cat's claws is when she’s relaxed or sleepy.
 Never try to give a pedicure right after a stressful experience or an energetic round of play.

 Step One: Gather Your Equipment

-- Clippers Pet nail trimmers are available in two basic styles: guillotine and nipper.
-Cat claws are best trimmed with the guillotine clipper or with a human toenail clipper.
+Pet nail trimmers are available in two basic styles: guillotine and nipper.
+Cat claws are best trimmed with a scissor-type trimmer.
 Replace your clippers regularly, as soon as you notice the blades have grown dull.
 Dull blades put more pressure on sensitive cat claws.
 They also cause more torsion and splitting as they cut, making the trimming more uncomfortable and stressful for your cat.

 Step Two: Massage Your Cat’s Paws